jaruizes/jaruizes.github.io/_posts/2018-05-11-docker_in_practice_for_dummies.md

 that.

 I'm going to try to use informal/practice language to talk abot but because I'm not friend of theory and I prefer understanding the concepts and put them in practice.
-This post could be "Docker for dummies in practice" so if you already know Docker, it's not going to be interesting for you, sorry...
+This post is the first one of the serie titled "Docker in practice for dummies" so if you already know Docker, it's not going to be interesting for you, sorry...

 ## Key Concepts: images and containers